Metaswitch/clearwater-readthedocs/Multiple-Network-Support.md

 ## Introduction

-As of the Tetris release, Project Clearwater can be configured to provide signalling service (SIP/HTTP/Diameter) on a separate physical (or virtual) network to management services (SNMP/SSH/Provisioning).
+As of the Ultima release, Project Clearwater can be configured to provide signalling service (SIP/HTTP/Diameter) on a separate physical (or virtual) network to management services (SNMP/SSH/Provisioning).
 This may be used to protect management devices (on a firewalled network) from attack from the outside world (on the signalling network).

 ## Technical Details